zentuit/unity3d-profile/README.md

 * More documentation and information in SOOMLA's [Knowledge Base](http://know.soom.la/docs/platforms/unity)
 * For issues you can use the [issues](https://github.com/soomla/unity3d-profile/issues) section or SOOMLA's [Answers Website](http://answers.soom.la)

-unity3d-profile is the Unity3d flavor of SOOMLA's Profile Module.
+unity3d-profile is the Unity3D flavour of SOOMLA's Profile Module.
+This project uses android-profile and ios-profile in order to provide game developers with social network connectivity for their Unity3D projects.

+unity3d-profile easily connects to SOOMLA's virtual economy model (unity3d-store), thus you can reward players for performing social interactions with virtual rewards (`VirtualItemReward`, etc).
+That said this integration is completely optional.

 ![SOOMLA's Profile Module](http://know.soom.la/img/tutorial_img/soomla_diagrams/Profile.png)